Solaireis/CWC-Application-Security-Project/Tasks.md

 - IP address based authentication
   - Checks against known IP addresses of users against the login request
   - If the IP address is not known, the user will be asked to authenticate himself/herself using a generated 6 digit TOTP code that is sent to the user's email
+  - The saved IP address will stay in the database until it has not been accessed on that IP address for more than 10 days

 ---